 -Credit on a student's account will be refunded according to the University's refund policy.

 -Excess federal funds are refunded within two weeks of being transmitted to the student account.
 Check your account summary by term on Cardinal Direct to ensure your federal funds have transmitted.

--Excess scholarships, grants, and all other aid are disbursed after the refund period (the point in which you can no longer drop a class and receive a refund (see the Registrar's page for details), which is typically six weeks into the semester.
+-Excess scholarships, grants, and all other aid are disbursed after the Summer session refund period (the point in which you can no longer drop a class and receive a refund (see the Registration page for details), which is typically two weeks into the session.

 -You can monitor Cardinal Direct to see when Student Financial Services has disbursed your refund to you via check (voucher) or direct deposit to your Independent Bank account (if applicable).

 -Some conditions do apply, contact the Campus Financial Services Center if you have questions.

 Ability to apply for the 2014-2015 FAFSA began on January 1, 2014.
 This FAFSA covers Fall 2014, Winter 2015, and Spring/Summer 2015.
 Applying online is easier and more accurate; go to www.fafsa.ed.gov.
 SVSU has no deadline, but encourages early application.
 To get a PIN go to www.pin.ed.gov.
 The FAFSA form must be completed for each year you wish to apply for financial aid.

 FINANCIAL AID FOR FALL 2014/CHANGING ENROLLMENT

 -We have begun to process financial aid for the 2014-2015 academic year.

 -Email notification of your FA Award Letter will be sent after your financial aid file is complete and all necessary information is reviewed.
 As always, you will be able to view your award letter on Cardinal Direct.